nclandrei/website/content/about.md

 	algorithm for finding the shortest path between two vertices in a graph.

-Some of the stuff I am most interested in and have the most experience with are backend development, Go, distributed systems, Java, cloud-native apps and systems programming.
+Some of the stuff I am most interested in and have the most experience with are backend development, Go, distributed systems, Java, systems programming and cloud-native apps.

 I have created this website mainly to contribute back to the awesome world of open source with a main focus on Go, backend development, cloud and distributed systems.
 I really hope that the blog posts I will be writing will help someone someday 🙂.